 SCETV Learning Why Website Design

 The beta version of the site was only set to focus on 7th grade Social Studies.
 We built the site that best featured those plans and encouraged continued growth.
 We included a form for teachers to contribute lesson plans based on an ETV-drafted template so administrators can vet and approve lessons based on district and SDE curricula, and through careful UX we encouraged broad searches to avoid the dreaded “no results found” even in early beta.
-Finally, using Drupal’s taxonomies and dynamic-content capabilities, we gave teachers bragging rights through featured lessons of the week and submission credit on each lesson plan page.
+Finally, using Drupal’s taxonomies and dynamic-content capabilities, our Drupal online resource system gave teachers bragging rights through featured lessons of the week and submission credit on each lesson plan page.